mohliyet/ton_projects/Courses/MIT 15.S12 Blockchain and Money/Class05.md

 - **Immutable**: Once data is recorded on the blockchain, it cannot be altered or deleted.
 This immutability provides a trustworthy and tamper-proof record of transactions.

 - **Consensus Mechanisms**: DApps use consensus mechanisms such as Proof of Work (PoW) or Proof of Stake (PoS) to validate transactions and secure the network.

+## Initial Coin Offerings (ICOs) - Crowdfunding for Investment and Consumption

+- **Proceeds used to build networks**: The funds raised through an ICO are typically used to develop the proposed blockchain network or digital platform.
+This can include hiring developers, marketing the platform, and covering other operational costs.

+- **Tokens usually issued prior to being functional**: In most ICOs, tokens are issued to investors before the underlying platform or network is fully developed or functional.
+These tokens often represent future access to a service or product that the network will offer.

+- **Development, while open, is largely centralized**: Although the code for the blockchain network or platform is usually open-source, the development process is often centralized with a core team of developers making the key decisions.

+- **Promoters allocate themselves 'premined' tokens**: In many ICOs, a portion of the tokens is 'premined', or created before the public sale, and allocated to the project's founders or developers.
+This can serve as a form of compensation or incentive for the team.

+- **Tokens are fungible and transferable**: Tokens issued in an ICO are usually fungible, meaning each token is identical to every other token; they are interchangeable like coins of the same denomination.
+These tokens can be transferred between users within the platform's ecosystem.

+- **Scarcity is fostered with preset 'Monetary policy'**: The total supply of tokens is often fixed or governed by a preset monetary policy.
+This creates scarcity, which can drive up the value of the tokens if the platform becomes popular or successful.

+- **Purchasers anticipate profits through appreciation**: Investors in an ICO typically anticipate that the value of the tokens they purchase will increase over time.
+This expected appreciation is often a key motivation for participation in an ICO.